marcusnestor/WindowsCrazy/_posts/2020-06-20-how-to-change-the-computer-name-on-windows-10.md

 ---
 ID: 1672
 post_title: >
-  How to change the Computer name on
+  How to Change the Computer Name on
   Windows 10?
 author: Eva
 post_excerpt: ""